Ethorbit/SteamDeck-SteamOS-Guides/Installing-Any-Software/README.md

 ![Example](install.gif)

-## Creating .nspawn file
+## Creating an .nspawn file
-We are going to create a systemd .nspawn configuration.
+We are going to create a systemd .nspawn configuration which we can use later by passing --machine name when creating containers.

 * `sudo mkdir /etc/systemd/nspawn`
 * `sudo nano /etc/systemd/nspawn/archlinux.nspawn`